sainigagandeep/Fundraising_Campaign_Analysis/README.md

 # fundraising campaign Analysis
-Performing analysis on past fundraising campaigns data to cover the trend
+Performing analysis on past fundraising campaigns data to uncover the trend
 ## Overview of Project and Purpose
 Louise’s want to launch a fundraising campaign and for that she want to know  how different campaigns performed in relation to their launch dates and their funding goals.
-We have the Kickstarter dataset which has data of different campaingns.
+We have a dataset which has data of different campaingns.
 I used this data to visualize campaign outcomes based on their launch dates and their funding goals.
 ## Analysis and Challenges
 To analyize the data, firstly, I cleaned the data by using various Excel fuctions.
 For example, I converted the date into correct and readable formate.
 Then, I color coded the outcomes and percentage funded.
 I used pivot table and vlookup function to create more crisp and useful data tables and then created the charts to have clear view of the trends.
 ### Analysis of Outcomes Based on Launch Date